percona/pxb-docs/docs/binaries-overview.md

 Percona XtraBackup contains a set of the following binaries:

-* [xtrabackup](xtrabackup-binary-overview.md) - a compiled C binary that provides functionality to backup a whole MySQL database instance with MyISAM, InnoDB, and XtraDB tables.
+* [xtrabackup](xtrabackup-binary-overview.md) - a compiled C binary that provides functionality to back up a MySQL database instance with MyISAM, InnoDB, and XtraDB tables.

 * [xbcrypt](xbcrypt-binary-overview.md) - a utility used for encrypting and decrypting backup files.